nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 This will display in the following manner:

 Here is an inline equation: $x = 5$.

+For inline math, be careful to preserve whitespace around the expression.
+Compare the two following examples:

+1. The variable`<math>x</math>`is defined to be 5.
+2. The variable `<math>x</math>` is defined to be 5.

+In example 1, the spaces around the math expression are missing, which will affect the visual rendering.
+It should remain the same as in the original title.

 ### Presentation vs Content MathML